BMW N55 Frequently Asked Questions (FAQ’s)

 Initial N55 models came out with 300 horsepower and torque, as with the BMW N54.
 Like the N54, BMW’s N55 engine was underrated from the factory.
 Dynos show stock N55’s making upwards of 280whp and 280-290wtq.
 This translates to about 330hp and 330-340tq.

 Later model N55’s, such as the N55B30T0, found in the BMW M2 make 365 horsepower.
 Additional N55 variants fall in between the 300-365hp range.

 Does the N55 Have Forged Internals?

-No. The N55 uses cast-iron internals.
+No. The N55 uses cast internals.
 Although not as strong as forged, the N55’s internals are still quite durable.